What Is Pilates:

 Who Can Practice Pilates & Final Thoughts?

-Many people mistakenly think that they can’t do Pilates.
-Of course, serious athletes and fitness lovers enjoy the practice, but this certainly doesn't mean that people of any age, gender, and fitness level can't and won't be successful.
+Oftentimes, individuals are intimidated by Pilates.
+Of course, serious athletes and fitness lovers enjoy the practice, but this certainly doesn’t mean that people of any age, gender, and fitness level can’t and won’t be successful.